For group bookings please contact

 Themes (aimed at Key Stages 1 and 2)

 We have developed a variety of themes, from Mining to Tourism, that can be explored from Derwentwater Independent Hostel.
-This website provides a brief introduction to each theme, as well as some sample activities, but if you want more information and itinerary ideas please get in touch with Katy Moore: firstname.lastname@example.org or ring 017687 77246.
+This website provides a brief introduction to each theme, as well as some sample activities, but if you want more information and itinerary ideas please get in touch at email@example.com or ring 017687 77246.

 Subjects (aimed at Key Stage 3 and above)

-Our local partners, Glaramara and Platty+, provide an exciting range of adventure activities.
+Our local partners at Glaramara provide an exciting range of adventure activities.
 These activities can be booked and paid for through us.
 However, you are of course welcome to make your own activity arrangements or bring your own equipment (please contact us in advance to discuss storage requirements) and provide your own instruction.
 You can launch small watercraft (kayaks, canoes, and windsurfers) on the lake-shore opposite our driveway.

-Many schools find it highly beneficial to take small groups on revision residentials, particularly for students on the borderline of a D/C grade at GCSE.
+Many schools find it highly beneficial to take small groups on revision residentials.

 We hope that our spacious grounds, delicious meals, quiet location, friendly staff, and inspiring views will motivate students to fulfil their potential.
 Revision residentials allow teachers and students to concentrate effectively, working together for long-lasting benefits.